Learn

 interestEarnedAtGoal = totalSavedAtGoal − currentSavingsBalance − totalCashContributions

 The portion of totalSavedAtGoal that came from compound growth, not contributions.
-If you set the annual return to zero, this card reads $0 — every dollar you have is a dollar you put in.
+Set the annual return to zero and this card reads $0.
+Every dollar you have is a dollar you put in.

 Extra per month to buy 1 year sooner